chop-dbhi/django-pdfappend/README.md

 ```
 api/?pdfs%3Dhttp%3A%2F%2Fyourcontentsite.com%2Fpdf1.pdf%26pdfs%3Dhttp%3A%2F%2Fyourcontentsite%2Fpdf2.pdf
 ```

-You may also use numbered parameters (starting at 0) instead of a single pdfs argument (but not both).
+You may also use numbered pdf parameters starting at 0 (pdf0...pdfN) instead of a single pdfs argument (but not both).

 ##  Features
 1. Local caching of retrieved pdfs using the django file system cache